MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-ndiskd-dbgsystems.md

 ---
-title: "ndiskd.dbgsystems"
+title: "!ndiskd.dbgsystems"
-description: "The ndiskd.dbgsystems extension displays and optionally changes the NDIS subsystems that have debug traces enabled.  ndiskd.dbgsystems has been superceded by WPP and Driver Verifier."
+description: "The !ndiskd.dbgsystems extension displays and optionally changes the NDIS subsystems that have debug traces enabled.  ndiskd.dbgsystems has been superceded by WPP and Driver Verifier."
-keywords: ["ndiskd.dbgsystems Windows Debugging"] ms.date: 06/15/2020
+keywords: ["!ndiskd.dbgsystems Windows Debugging"] ms.date: 06/15/2020
 topic_type:
 - apiref